Ze-brookes/recipes/_posts/2021-04-14-a-recipe-for-a-recipe-book.md

   - ""
 ---
 What makes a good recipe book?
 Is it solely the recipe of the entire format of the book?
 Is it the design?

+Whilst constructing a recipe book on InDesign try to remember a few things:

+1. Co-ordination: Make sure that your spreads are enough for each theme that you plan to have for your ebook.